tsauvajon/patron/examples/README.md

 - receives a raw http request
 - returns the 7th minute unix interval for the current server time
-- http makes a request to the timing service
+- http makes a request to the http-cache service
-- the timing service responds with the timing information
+- the http-cache service responds with the 7th minute interval information

 Since tracing instrumentation is in place we can observer the flow in Jaeger.